Plastic particles found in human bloodstreams for the first time ever - NewsBreak

 Their results reveal that these microscopic particles coming from the environment around us are being absorbed by the body and are entering the blood supply.
 Study authors at Vrije Universiteit Amsterdam examined 22 individuals who anonymously donated their blood for testing.
 The team scanned each sample for five distinct polymers — the building blocks of plastic .

 Three-quarters of the group had plastic in their blood.
 This marks the first time scientists have discovered actual plastic substances in a live sample of human blood.
-Previously, scientists suspected that plastic was contaminating the human body but those findings came from lab experiments.What is alopecia?
+Previously, scientists suspected that plastic was contaminating the human body but those findings came from lab experiments.Youngkin signs bill to reclassify certain personal property tax rates

 What kind of plastics are floating through our bodies?